azurenoops/terraform-overlays-baseline/docs/landing-zone.md

 # Deploy a Landing Zone starter in Azure NoOps

-This document provides guidance on how to deploy a Landing Zone starter in Azure NoOps.
+This document provides guidance on how to deploy a Mission Enclave Landing Zone starter in Azure NoOps.

 ## Prerequisites